-Line 16 - Temporary Allowance of Full Deduction for Business Meals (COVIDTRA Section 210)
+Section 210.
+Temporary Allowance of Full Deduction for Business Meals

-If you deducted more than 50% of the cost for food or beverages provided by a restaurant under this provision, enter the amount of the deduction that exceeds 50% of the cost as a positive number on line 16.
+If you deducted more than 50% of the cost for food or beverages provided by a restaurant under this provision, enter the amount of the deduction that exceeds 50% of the cost as a positive number.